Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:26:51 - Glauber Costa

-But like it's other database, like people like talking to the billions because it's a.
-Wow.
+But other databases like talking in the billions because it's a wow factor.
 And three locations.
-So again, for free from the start, we already talking about something that you can run in the United States, in Europe and in Asia, for example, with a free database.
+So again, for free from the start, we're already talking about something that you can run in the United States, in Europe, and in Asia, for example, with a free database.

 00:27:12 - Anthony Campolo